clojure/tools.analyzer.jvm/README.md

 (let* [a__#0 a] a__#0)
 ```

-When using `tools.analyzer.jvm` for analyzing whole namespaces or whole files, you should use `analyze+eval` rather than `analyze`; as the name suggests, `analyze+eval` evals the form after its analysis and stores the resulting value in the `:result` field of the AST.
+There's also an `analyze+eval` function that, as the name suggests, evaluates the form after its analysis and stores the resulting value in the `:result` field of the AST, this function should be used when analyzing multiple forms, as the analysis of a clojure form might require the evaluation of a previous one to make sense.

 This would not work using `analyze` but works fine when using `analyze+eval`:
 ```clojure